joejoba/DevOps-PBL/PROJECT 1/README.md

 ## STEP 8 - USING FIND COMMAND

-Using the find command to search for a particular file in a directory
+Using the find command to search for a particular file in a directory.

 ![Alt text](images/FIND.png)